 - Some personal loan applications (in these cases, a soft inquiry is used until your application is approved; once you decide to proceed with the loan, a hard inquiry is then performed)

-An important thing to know is that some types of credit checks could appear on your credit history as either a hard or soft inquiry.
+Note: Some types of credit checks could appear on your credit history as either a hard or soft inquiry.
 This includes cable, utility, cell phone, and internet providers checking your credit.
 If you want to know what type of inquiry will be performed, contact the company, credit card issuer, or financial institution to find out whether these credit checks are hard or soft.

 What is a hard inquiry?

-How do hard inquiries affect credit scores?
+Do hard inquiries affect your credit score?

-Unlike soft credit checks, hard inquiries can affect your credit score.
-A hard credit pull usually drops your credit score by a few points.
-While having your credit score lowered is never a good thing, a single hard inquiry probably won’t have much of an impact on whether you get approved for a new loan or a credit card.
-However, if there are several hard credit inquiries performed in a short period of time, lenders may see that as a higher risk when deciding whether to provide a loan.
+If several hard credit inquiries are performed in a short period, lenders may see that as a higher risk when deciding whether to provide a loan.
 Why?
 Because multiple credit applications in a short amount of time can give lenders the impression that the borrower is not in great financial shape.
 A borrower seeking many different forms of credit may also give lenders the idea that a borrower could pile up multiple sources of debt.

 When are hard inquiries used?